-2.1 Water Supply and Excreta Disposal Services
+2.1 Water Supply and excreta disposal services:

-Provide water services with house connections for 80 per cent of the urban population, or as a minimum, supply half the population at present without services.

-Provide water for 50 per cent of the rural population, or as a minimum, supply 30 per cent of the population at present without services.

-Install sewerage to serve 70 per cent of the urban population, or as a minimum, reduce by 30 per cent the proportion of the population at present lacking such services.

-Install sewerage systems and other sanitary facilities for the disposal of excreta for 50 per cent of the rural population, or as a minimum, reduce by 30 per cent the number of inhabitants not possessing any adequate facilities.
+- Provide water services with house connections for 80% of the urban population, or as a minimum, supply half the population at present without services. - Provide water for 50% of the rural population, or as a minimum, supply 30% of the population at present without services. - Install sewerage for 70% of the urban population, or as a minimum, reduce by 30% the proportion of the population at present lacking such services. - Install sewerage systems and other sanitary facilities for the disposal of excreta for 50% of the rural population, or as a minimum, reduce by 30% the number of inhabitants not possessing any adequate facilities.

-2.2 Solid Wastes
+2.2 Solid waste:

-Establish adequate systems for the collection, transport, treatment, and disposal of solid wastes in at least 70 per cent of cities with 20,000 population or more.
+- Establish adequate systems for the collection, transport, treatment and disposal of solid wastes in at least 70% of cities with 20,000 population or more.

-2.3 Environmental Pollution
+2.3 Environmental pollution:

-Establish policies and carry out programs for the control of water, air, and soil pollution, noise abatement, etc., in line with basic environmental sanitation and industrial development and urbanization.
+- Establish policies and carry out programs for the control of water, air and soil pollution, noise abatement, etc., in line with basic environmental sanitation and industrial development and urbanization.

-2.4 Regional Development
+2.4 Regional development;

-Ensure the active and systematic participation of the health sector in the formulation and execution of regional, national, and multinational development plans.
+- Ensure the active and systematic participation of the health sector in the formulation and execution of regional, national and multinational development plans.

-2.5 Occupational Health
+2.5 Occupational health:

-Ensure protection for 70 per cent of workers exposed to presumed or recognized occupational hazards in countries already having programs fully operating, and 50 per cent in countries which still have not developed programs adequately.
+- Ensure protection for 70% of workers exposed to presumed or recognized occupational hazards in countries already having programs fully operating, and 50% in countries which still have not developed programs adequately.

-2.6 Animal Health and Veterinary Public Health
+2.6 Animal health and veterinary public health:

-Help to control and eventually eradicate foot-and-mouth disease in South America and prevent the introduction of the disease into the countries free of it.

-Help to reduce the incidence of the most common zoonoses, with special emphasis on rabies, brucellosis, bovine tuberculosis, hydatidosis, and equine encephalitis.
+- Help to control and eventually eradicate foot-and-mouth disease in South America and prevent the introduction of the disease into the countries free of it. - Help to reduce the incidence of the most common zoonoses, with special emphasis on rabies, brucellosis, bovine tuberculosis, hydatidosis and equine encephalitis.